Snowflake

 You'll need the following details to create your connection to Snowflake:

-First, you'll need to grant Faraday access to Snowflake.
+First, you'll need Faraday access to your Snowflake account.

 Snowflake connections require determining the "organization name" and "account name" in addition to a user and password.
 We suggest that you create a Faraday-only schema to both send and receive data.
 Within this schema, Faraday would have full read and write access.
 Alternatively, you can give Faraday access to certain tables in a shared schema.